-In the last two years, the Mubadarat strategy has significantly empowered North African CSOs in conservation, through programmes like PPI-OSCAN and TransCap.
+In the last two years, the Mubadarat strategy has significantly empowered North African civil society organisations (CSOs) in conservation, through programmes like PPI-OSCAN and TransCap.
 These efforts have fostered regional collaboration, enhanced CSO capabilities in climate and biodiversity challenges, and emphasized sustainable practices and gender equity.
-Workshops, international collaborations, and recognitions highlight the strategic role of CSOs in conservation, highlighting Mubadarat's impact on capacity building and environmental conservation in North Africa.
+Workshops, international collaborations, and recognitions highlight the strategic role of CSOs in conservation, highlighting Mubadarat's impact on capacity-building and environmental conservation in North Africa.